syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 ## Reveal and conceal the back layer

-The visibility of the back layer can be disabled by setting the IsBackLayerRevealed property to false.
-By default, it is set to `true`.
+To reveal the back layer, interact the top of front layer with swipe/fling actions or by setting the 'IsBackLayerRevealed' property to 'true'.
+By default it is 'false'.

+Similarly, for conceal the back layer, 'IsBackLayerRevealed' property as 'false' or through swipe/ fling actions.

 {% tabs %}